Why on earth would you run till it hurts?

 “Because I can.
 When I was ill/recovering I couldn’t.
 So being active reminds me how I used to feel and how far I’ve come.”

 Wonderful, don’t you agree?
 I’m sure all of us who run will be able to relate to some, if not all of these.
 As an older runner, I like to remind myself at the worst moments, the moments when I want to walk and not run up that hill, or to slow down when I’ve told myself to make a burst, just how especially lucky I am to be able to run at all.
 I’m not ill nor am I disabled at this moment in time.
-And when I run I like to think I’m doing it, in a sense, for all the others who can’t.
+And a running tip I use is I like to think I’m doing it for all the others who can’t.
 With them in mind, at least.
 That I’m celebrating the sweetness of good health in the awareness of how precious and fragile it is and how transient it may well turn out to be.

 Then recently I read an article an American friend sent me.
 It gave me yet another reason to push myself hard when I run.
 Called “How To Become A Superager,”* it’s written by Lisa Feldman Barrett, a professor of psychology at Northeastern University, and published in the New York Times in December 2016.